jni/my-documents/oreilly.markdown

 scikit-image, pandas, astropy, etc. The exact contents will be determined by code submissions, which will be triaged to canvas as wide a footprint of SciPy as possible.

+*Chapter -1:* Contributing to the SciPy ecosystem: how to use git and github, and follow best practices, to contribute to SciPy and related packages.

 ## Specs and Schedule: